 DID YOU KNOW: That Ipswich is home to one of the few wolf sanctuaries in the United States?
 You can actually get close and not too personal with real live wolves living in captivity at Wolf Hollow.
 While visiting you are cautioned not to look a wolf in the eye or show him your teeth!
 But relax!!
 The North American Wolf Foundation contends that the wolf can co-exist with humans and other mammals.
 They just need to be understood and respected - Don't we all??!!

-Etruscan Places Painting the Salt Marshes of Ipswich April 27 - May 2, 2014 (9:00 AM - 5:00 PM) - Our only USA based workshop focuses on painting the marshes of the Crane Estate, a National Historic Landmark.
+Etruscan Places Painting the Salt Marshes of Ipswich MA April 26 - May 1, 2015 - Our only USA based workshop focuses on painting the salt marshes of the Crane Estate, a National Historic Landmark.
 These unique and pristine landscapes were immortalized in the work of Martin Johnson Heade in the late 19th century.
-We will be based at the Inn at Castle Hill and will be the first authorized workshop ever to be held on the property.
+We will be based at the Inn at Castle Hill.
 The 4 day program will be open to all levels of artistic experience.
 The class will be divided in two groups reflecting experience level.
 One will emphasize basic principles and technique, the other, composition and artistic intent.
 Instruction will be supported by slide presentations and daily reviews of work.
 2 Instructors/20 student max.
 Fees include workshop only.
 Visit website

 One recommendation per person, please enter your email and press the OK button below.
 Then check your email to make your recommendation.
 Your email is required for verification purposes only and will not be made public.